Struggling to choose between Ibanez GSR200 and Yamaha TRBX174?

 Looking into the Electronics part, GSR200 provides you a combination of Precision style pickup in the center and Jazz style pickup at the bridge end.
 Both of these pickups are amazing and delivers a great sounding tone to your bass amp.

-Also, for control layout, Both features an almost similar controls including 2 volume knobs and 1 master tone knob.
-But Ibanez models get an edge here with its active EQ knob that allow you to boost and enhance you bass tone.
+Also, for the control layout, Both feature almost similar controls including 2 volume knobs and 1 master tone knob.
+But Ibanez models get an edge here with its active EQ knob that allows you to boost and enhance your bass tone.

 Well, I think, TRBX174 electronics allows you to explore more on the myriad of tones, which is quite helpful during your learning curve.
 But I definitely prefer a GSR200 here, thanks to the Active EQ knob, which lets you explore more tonal options.

 Flexibility and stability is another important aspect to check for before buying a beginner bass guitar.
-Both GSR200 and TRBX174 features a Maple wood neck profile combined with a 22 frets Rosewood fretboard.
+Both GSR200 and TRBX174 feature a Maple wood neck profile combined with a 22 frets Rosewood fretboard.

-As both bass features a bolt-on neck joint, you get a lot of ease during any kind of repairing or while setting up your bass.
-Also, it adds a kind of twangy and snappy tone in the sound.
+As both basses feature a bolt-on neck joint, you get a lot of ease during any kind of repairing or while setting up your bass.
+Also, it adds a kind of twangy and snappy tone to the sound.

 From a hands-on experience, I didn’t find a tie-breaker factor here.
 GSR200 has a relatively thinner neck, which is recommended for a beginner, as it helps to fret the note properly while learning. whereas satin finishing on the Yamaha bass makes it feel great and comfortable to hold while playing.